derekShaheen/SkToolbox/README.md

 ![SkToolbox Header](https://i.imgur.com/bTaEOXP.png "SkToolbox Header")

-#### The SkToolbox is a framework used for quickly implementing a custom console and commands that can be run from that console.
-Typically used for creating a custom menu for use with existing projects.
+#### The SkToolbox is a framework used for quickly implementing a custom console with executable commands.
+Typically used for creating a plugin for use with existing projects.
 This project is expected to be injected via [BepInEx](https://github.com/BepInEx/BepInEx "BepInEx").
+Commands are automatically converted to clickable buttons to provide for a more complete user interface.

 [![Sample](https://i.imgur.com/JUIOMSf.gif)](https://imgur.com/JUIOMSf "![Sample](https://i.imgur.com/JUIOMSf.gif)")
 ---